Canon 7D versus Canon 5D Mark II

 Both the 7D and the 5D Mark II have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 7D was followed by the Canon 7D Mark II.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Canon 5D Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Faster burst: Shoots at higher frequency (8 vs 3.9 flaps/sec) to capture the decisive moment.